soster/htadmin/README.md

 `docker-compose up -d`

+Before starting create a config.ini within `app/htadmin/config` from the included example file.

 After the build of the PHP image and startup of the containers point your browser to:

 <http://localhost/htadmin/>

-Standard access: admin / admin, make sure to change that in your `...config/config.ini`.
+Standard access: admin / admin, make sure to change that in your `...config/config.ini` for other purposes than testing.
 You have to enter a hashed password, there is a tool for its generation included in the webapp:

 <http://localhost/htadmin/adminpwd.php>